 In the early stages of game, there’s a fistfight that starts inside a bar and breaks out onto the street.
 Mud goes flying all over the place and as you tumble to the ground, and as this happens, your clothes begin to get dirty.
 Bruises on your face begin to show up after the fight, reminding you of the moment that punches were thrown.
 Blood can get on your shirt and scare people away from engaging with you.
 There are so many tiny visual details that have such a meaningful impact on the gameplay.

 Rockstar Games has created a living, breathing world that I am absolutely invested in.
 While the main questline is deep and rewarding, the side content that used to fill in the gaps helps set this game apart from other open-world action games.
 There are strangers you’ll come across on your journey that provide tasks and missions which can span across multiple encounters.
 Random people will come up to you asking for help with a dilemma or you might see something bizarre off in the distance that leads you down some crazy story line.
 The world is just filled with a huge amount content to discover and the exploration that comes with that is incredible.

 Rockstar Games continues to prove that when it comes to creating games, it’s the master at pushing the boundaries of what can be achieved.
 Red Dead Redemption 2 is a masterpiece and easily lives up to hype.
 It’ll prove a rewarding experience for anyone and is certainly the best game you’ll play this year.

-Red Dead Redemption 2 was reviewed using a promotional retail disc on PlayStation 4 provided by the publisher.
+Red Dead Redemption 2 was reviewed using a promotional retail disc on PlayStation 4 and PC download code, both as provided by the publisher.
+Our original PS4 review appeared on 25 October 2018.
 Click here to learn more about Stevivor’s scoring scale.